Mathias-g/grist-tree-map-widget/README.md

   pixels instead.
 **Working with plants**

-- **Select** – click a pin to move Grist's cursor to that row, so a linked card widget shows its species, notes, planting date or whatever else you keep.
+- **Select** – click a pin to move Grist's cursor to that row.
+Any widget with its **SELECT BY** set to the map follows, so a card beside it can show species, notes, planting date or whatever else you keep.
 - **Place** – click the photo to create a new row with coordinates filled in.
 - **Move** – drag a pin to correct its position; the coordinates are written on release.
 - **Unplaced strip** – plants with no coordinates, or coordinates far outside the current